Antonio Bernardo M.D.

 Department of Neurological Surgery

-Dr. Bernardo is a Professor of Neurological Surgery and director of the Neurosurgical Innovations and Training Center in the Department of Neurological Surgery at Weill Cornell Medical College.
+Dr. Bernardo is a Professor of Neurological Surgery and Director of the Neurosurgical Innovations and Training Center in the Department of Neurological Surgery at Weill Cornell Medicine.
 He is an expert in the understanding of microsurgical anatomy and a pioneer in developing three-dimensional surgical simulators to teach surgeons the visual-spatial skills required to perform skull base surgical approaches.
 His interactive virtual dissection (IVD) approach integrates cadaveric dissections, 3-D visualization, virtual reality, and computerized simulation for training of surgical procedures.

 Dr. Bernardo has established himself as a pioneer and expert in the understanding of microsurgical anatomy in skull base surgery.
 At the Barrow Neurological Institute he developed a three-dimensional surgical simulator to teach surgeons the visual-spatial skills required to perform skull base surgical approaches.
 The project, called interactive virtual dissection (IVD), integrates cadaveric dissections, 3-D visualization, virtual reality, and computerized simulation for the training of surgical procedures.